Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - $295: Room Alert 3S

 ## Device Capability Comparison
-This project produces a SNMPv1/2c temperature and humidity monitoring device with flashed configuration settings and no remote management capability.
-Some would see this as a positive from a security-perspective, but it could prove challenging in network environments where change is constant.
-A re-flash/re-programming is required to modify any configuration options:
+This project produces a SNMPv1/2c temperature and humidity monitoring device with no web management.
+Configuration is set when the device is flashed, or it can optionally be managed from your DHCP server.
+The configurable settings are:
 - Host name
 - Device IP and subnet
 - IP gateway